framejs/framejs/readme.md

 }
 ```

-> If you are unsure on the typescript configuration, take a look at the [tsconfig.json](https://github.com/framejs/framejs/blob/vanillajs/packages/core/tsconfig.json) used in FrameJS.
+> If you are unsure about the typescript configuration, take a look at the [tsconfig.json](https://github.com/framejs/framejs/blob/vanillajs/packages/core/tsconfig.json) used in FrameJS.

 ## Write a custom renderer
 The built in renderer is very simple: it receives the returned value, and replaces innerHTML with the new template when updated.